justjake/mousetile-gnome/README.md

 page](https://extensions.gnome.org/local/), and turn the **Mousetile** extension on.

+## Building

+Mousetile uses `cake` for tasks

+    # Show available tasks
+    $ cake

+    # Build the libraries and sample app
+    $ cake build

+If you are doing development and want live recompilation of the libraries, use `watch.zsh` because it'll spit errors into your terminal. watch.zsh targets only the libraries in `src` so if you're working on `app.coffee` or `extension.coffee` you'll have to watch those separately.

 ## Usage

 Right now the gnome shell extension adds a button to the toolbar that shows